mandeeeep/grimoire/git/intro.md

 **1. Untracked / Ignored**

-These are files that will not be tracked by git, which essentially means they don't exist in the ecosystem.
+These are files that will not be tracked by git, which essentially means they don't exist in the repo.
 Concepts like `.gitignore` are used.

 **2. Tracked**